 Coniston Coppermines

-Named after it’s rich mining history the Coppermines valley is an ideal place to study upland glacial features.
+Named after its rich mining history, the Coppermines valley is an ideal place to study upland glacial features.
 Situated on the edge of Coniston both erosional features and human influences that have shaped the landscape can be discussed.
 The Coppermines can bring to life glaciation for all ages and provides a great location for A-level Geography fieldwork.
-Navigation, map work and field work techniques for all key stages can be completed here,
+Navigation, map work and field work techniques for all key stages can be completed here.

 Morecambe